 Evaluation of the BASE model simulation on the 1.33 km inner grid confirms that the WRF model captures the salient temperature, moisture and wind features of the CAP episode throughout the 1-6 February period above ~500 m AGL from the surface.
 For example, the simulated potential temperature profiles from the BASE simulation at elevations above that level tend to agree well with the observed mid-day profiles at Roosevelt (Fig. 3.5).

-However, the BASE simulation exhibits unrealistically deep surface-based mixed layers midday (Fig. 3.5), which will be shown in the next subsection to sustain unrealistically thick layers of liquid fog and stratus.
+However, the BASE simulation exhibits unrealistically deep surface-based mixed layers mid-day (Fig. 3.5), which will be shown in the next subsection to sustain unrealistically thick layers of liquid fog and stratus.
 While the simulated fog and stratus tends to dissipate during most afternoons, those clouds greatly hinder cooling overnight, disrupt the strength of the near-surface layers of the CAP, and result in sub-cloud mixed layers that are 2-4 times deeper than those observed (Fig 3.5).

 In addition, examination of 2-m temperatures from the BASE simulation shows unrealistic spatial patterns for much of the period (compare Fig. 3.6a to Fig. 2.1).
 Warmer air in the BASE simulation is found at low elevations of the basin, surrounded by a ring of colder air midway between the basin floor and mountain crests.
 The warm core will be shown in the next subsection to be related to excessive downwelling longwave radiation originating from unrealistic dense low-level liquid clouds.